Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of Bachelor Degree - Biological Sciences.
+*Three years after completion of Bachelor Degree - Biological Sciences.

 Science technicians are not on Immigration New Zealand’s skill shortage lists.